vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

     When the deployment is started from the UI, the installer wizard displays the deployment logs on the screen.

     Deploying the management cluster takes approximately 20-30 minutes to complete.
-While the management cluster is being deployed, a virtual service is created in NSX Advanced Load Balancer and placed on one of the service engines created in the "TKG-Mgmt-SEG" SE Group.
+While the management cluster is being deployed, a virtual service is created in NSX Advanced Load Balancer and placed on one of the service engines created in the "sfo01m01segroup01" SE Group.

     The installer automatically sets the context to the management cluster so that you can log in to it and perform additional tasks such as verifying health of the management cluster and deploying the workload clusters.